-For necessary expenses of the Committee on Foreign Investment in the United States, \$20,000,000, to remain available until expended: Provided, That the chairperson of the Committee may transfer such amounts to any department or agency represented on the Committee (including the Department of the Treasury) subject to advance notification to the Committees on Appropriations of the House of Representatives and the Senate: Provided further, That amounts so transferred shall remain available until expended for expenses of implementing section 721 of the Defense Production Act of 1950, as amended (50 U.S.C.
-4565), and shall be available in addition to any other funds available to any department or agency: Provided further, That fees authorized by section 721(p) of such Act shall be credited to this appropriation as offsetting collections: Provided further, That the total amount appropriated under this heading from the general fund shall be reduced as such offsetting collections are received during fiscal year [2020] 2021, so as to result in a total appropriation from the general fund estimated at not more than [\$10,000,000] \$0.
+For necessary expenses of the Committee on Foreign Investment in the United States, \$20,000,000, to remain available until expended: Provided, That the chair-person of the Committee may transfer such amounts to any department or agency represented on the Committee (including the Department of the Treasury) subject to advance notification to the Committees on Appropriations of the House of Representatives and the Senate: Provided further, That amounts so transferred shall re-main available until expended for expenses of implementing section 721 of the Defense Production Act of 1950, as amended (50 U.S.C.
+4565), and shall be available in addition to any other funds available to any department or agency: Provided further, That fees authorized by section 721(p) of such Act shall be credited to this appropriation as offsetting collections: Provided further, That the total amount ap-propriated under this heading from the general fund shall be reduced as such offset-ting collections are received during fiscal year [2021] 2022, so as to result in a total appropriation from the general fund estimated at not more than [\$15,000,000]\$0.
+For necessary expenses of the Committee on Foreign Investment in the United States, \$20,000,000, to remain available until expended: Provided, That the chair-person of the Committee may transfer such amounts to any department or agency represented on the Committee (including the Department of the Treasury) subject to advance notification to the Committees on Appropriations of the House of Representatives and the Senate: Provided further, That amounts so transferred shall re-main available until expended for expenses of implementing section 721 of the Defense Production Act of 1950, as amended (50 U.S.C.
+4565), and shall be available in addition to any other funds available to any department or agency: Provided further, That fees authorized by section 721(p) of such Act shall be credited to this appropriation as offsetting collections: Provided further, That the total amount ap-propriated under this heading from the general fund shall be reduced as such offset-ting collections are received during fiscal year [2021] 2022, so as to result in a total appropriation from the general fund estimated at not more than [\$15,000,000] \$0.